tga55a/67SPEEED-41-INVASION/README.md

 Simply download the entire folder and run "main.java."

 # How AI was used
-AI was primarily used for implementing all Java SWING functionality as I don't really know how to use it. it was also used to generate dialogue.
+AI was primarily used for implementing the visuals as my personal knowledge is limited to the CLI. it was also used to generate dialogue.

 # External Assets Used